Atlas Comics (1950s)

-Atlas Comics is the 1950s comic-book publishing label that evolved into Marvel Comics.
+Atlas Comics was the 1950s comic-book publishing label that evolved into Marvel Comics.
 Magazine and paperback novel publisher Martin Goodman, whose business strategy involved having a multitude of corporate entities, used Atlas as the umbrella name for his comic-book division during this time.
 Atlas evolved out of Goodman's 1940s comic-book division, Timely Comics, and was located on the 14th floor of the Empire State Building.
 This company is distinct from the 1970s comic-book company, also founded by Goodman, that is known as Atlas/Seaboard Comics.